0xdea/weggli-patterns/README.md

 weggli '{_=+_;}' .
 weggli '{_=-_;}' .
 weggli -R 'func=strn?cpy$' 'if ($func()==_) {}' .

-# there are many possible additional patterns...
 ```
+There are many possible additional patterns in this category...

 ### keywords that suggest the presence of bugs
 ```